arturomoncadatorres/arturomoncadatorres.github.io/_posts/2021-05-23-spiderman-bridge-road-plates.md

 </p>
 <br>

-The instructions also include a bill of materials, in case you decide to build the Super Leviathan on your own.
+The instructions also include a bill of materials, in case you decide to build the bridge on your own.
 You can also find the inventory on its corresponding [Rebrickable page](https://rebrickable.com/mocs/MOC-77395/arturomoncadatorres/spider-man-bridge-battle-lego-city-roadplates/#parts){: target="_blank"}.
 The instructions are free to download.
 However, you can always [buy me a cookie](https://www.buymeacoffee.com/amoncadatorres) if you want to show some appreciation.

 ## Gallery
 If you build this model, please share some pictures!
 I'd love to add them here.